 ROLE OF THE PROFESSIONAL PRACTICE COMMITTEE

-The Professional Practice Committee (PPC) sets standards (as set out in the Code of Professional Practice Handbook) for professional practice and monitors their implementation by practitioners.
+The Professional Practice Committee (PPC) sets standards (as set out in the CNHC Code of Conduct, Performance and Ethics and the BANT Professional Practice Handbook) for professional practice and monitors their implementation by practitioners.

 The PPC is charged by BANT Council with maintaining a clear focus on all aspects of professional practice, including essential linkages with BANT's other core objectives related to training, education and research.